Courses

 Courses by semester

-Courses for Fall 2023
+Courses for Fall 2024

-Complete Cornell University course descriptions are in the Courses of Study .
+Complete Cornell University course descriptions and section times are in the Class Roster.

 Course ID Title Offered

-ARKEO1200 Ancient Peoples and Places
+ARKEO 1200 Ancient Peoples and Places

 A broad introduction to archaeology-the study of material remains to answer questions about the human past.
 Case studies highlight the variability of ancient societies and illustrate the varied methods and interpretive frameworks archaeologists use to reconstruct them.
 This course can serve as a platform for both archaeology and anthropology undergraduate majors.